 Tinea manuum is fungal infection of the hand.
 It is typically more aggressive and is characterized by burning, itching, redness, cracking, and scaling of the skin.

 Mild cases respond well to anti-fungal topical medicines applied to the skin.
-For severe cases of infection, you need to take oral anti-fungal medicines for 5 to 6 weeks for complete resolution.

 Causes And Risk Factors For Tinea Manuum

 Tinea manuum is a highly infectious fungal disease caused by a mould like parasite which lives in the outer layer of the skin.
+It spreads via:

 - Human to human: Direct skin to skin contact with an infected individual causes infection.

 - Animal to human: When you touch an animal that has ringworm, it spreads – i.